dotlang/language/doc/RFE.md

 How do we manage different channel types?
 Note that for select and AltCase, we need the same data type for all R-Channels and W-Channels.
 What if I have a function which expects a file to write to?
 This will provide some kind of polymorphism.
 The channel data structure (r or w) will have a channel-id, channel-type, buffer-specs and functor.

-N - When creating a channel, in Clojure you can also provide a transducer.

 ? - How can we define types that are internal and dont have anything on right side of `:=` e.g int